-Before you can engage wind hold, you must have a wind sensor installed
+Before you can engage wind hold, you must have a wind sensor installed.

-- 1 Engage wind hold (Engaging Wind Hold, page 16).
+- 1 Engage wind hold (Engaging Wind Hold, page 17).

-- 2 Select Menu > Tack/Gybe.
+- Select MENU.

-- 3 Select Tack or Gybe.
+- 3 Select an option.

 The autopilot steers your boat through a tack or gybe, and information about the progress of the tack or gybe appears on the screen.